- 1 Best Wheelchair Friendly Cities In The United States

 2. Los Angeles, California

-Aside from having one of the most beautiful weather, Los Angeles is one of the most accessible cities in the USA for cripples that rely on wheelchairs and scooters for mobility.
+Aside from having one of the most beautiful weather, Los Angeles is one of the most accessible cities in the USA for disabled people that rely on wheelchairs and scooters for mobility.

 LA has a lot to offer in terms of accessibility and standard of living.
 The standard of living here is just above average and there are lots of wheelchair-friendly parks, stadiums, and neighborhoods across the city.